 Andrea’s work at Penn focuses on working with the Staff and Faculty Eco-Reps and includes launching the Green Office Certification program.

 Sara is an undergraduate majoring in Environmental Studies at Penn with a specific focus on corporate operations sustainability.
 She has participated in the Eco-Reps program since freshman year when she immersed herself in Penn’s sustainability opportunities.
-She is also currently the co-chair of the Student Sustainability Association at Penn.
+She is also the former co-chair of the Student Sustainability Association at Penn and a co-founder of SPARC (the Sustainable Philadelphia Alliance of Regional Campuses).
 Originally from the concrete jungle of NYC; she loves spending time outdoors hiking and running.
 She also enjoys being part of Penn’s varsity gymnastics team and hopes to someday be a marathon runner and a corporate sustainability officer.

 Bailey, originally from Chicago, is a senior at Penn.
 She is finishing her undergrad with a B.A. in Environmental Studies—concentrating in Sustainability and Environmental Management—while starting her Masters of Environmental Studies degree.
 As an intern at Penn’s Green Campus Partnership, she helped to organize the Fall 2013 Move-In Green program and an RA/GA sustainability training.
 She also helped develop the Green Dorm Certification pilot program into the new Green Living certification program available to all College House residents.

 In the future she hopes to pursue a career that involves changing the way people think about sustainability and showing them how and why they should have a positive impact on the environment.